List of Tokyo Ravens characters: Jun Tomoe

-The main protagonist of the second arc, Natsume is Harutora's childhood friend and the daughter of the main family of the Tsuchimikado clan.
-She is a prodigal onmyouji attending a school in Tokyo.
-During her summer break, she comes to Harutora's town and interrupts his peaceful life by holding him to the promise he made long ago, to become her familiar.
-She is heir to the Tsuchimikado family and is assumed to be the reincarnation of Yakou Tsuchimikado.
+Jun Tomoe (土萌 純, Tomoe Jun) is The main protagonist of the second arc, Jun is Akane's childhood friend and the daughter of the main family of the Tomoe clan.
+She is a prodigal student attending a school in Tokyo.
+During her summer break, she comes to Akane's town and interrupts his peaceful life by holding him to the promise he made long ago, to become her partner.
+She is heir to the British family and is the reincarnation of Jeanne D'arc (ジャンヌ・ダーク, Jānnu Dāku) and holds the ability Fleur De Lis (Furūru Do Risu), which could summon a rapier for her and create a tornado of flowers to overwhelm the opponent.
 As a family tradition, she has to present herself as male in front of other onmyouji families, a tradition that was created to hide the true identity of Yakou's reincarnation.
 However, they found out that she was actually a girl when her clothes were torn apart.
 She has a Gohou-Type shikigami (Defense Familiars) called Hokuto, a true dragon spirit who has served the main family of Tsuchimikados for generations.
 She deeply cares about her family reputation and holds the burden of being the next heir of the Tsuchimikado clan.
 After the incident with Suzuka Dairenji, she is shown to be wearing the same ribbon Hokuto won from Harutora in the shooting game.
 She cares about Harutora and has had a crush on him since childhood.